 Our experts have compiled a list of everything you need to create a stellar real estate listing presentation.
 Following this guide can create lasting impressions that will turn prospective sellers into clients.

-1. A Self-introduction
+1. A self-introduction

-This section is vital––you want to establish your expertise and experience, build familiarity with your client, and then bring the focus back to them.
-Explain how your experience serves your client, clearly lay out what you and your brokerage can do for them, and seek common ground that builds trust and rapport.
+This section is vital to establish your expertise and experience, build familiarity with your client, and then bring the focus back to them.
+You need to:

-This is your opportunity to give an overview of the various unique selling propositions you, your team, or your brokerage can provide.
+Then, move on to explain what your brokerage can offer these sellers.
+This is your opportunity to give an overview of the unique selling proposition you, your team, or your brokerage can provide.
 Sellers will be interested in knowing your brokerage’s level of success in the market, its reputation, the network of professionals that support and streamline your work, and specific metrics or standards that set your brokerage apart.

 2. Local housing market data

-Sellers are frequently under-informed or overly optimistic about the current real estate market conditions.
-This is your opportunity to set expectations by preemptively correcting assumptions about the market in your area.
-Providing realistic generalizations at this stage can help temper disagreement or disappointment when you get to the pricing strategy.
-If the market is rocky, you can demonstrate confidence in expertly navigating through the current turbulence.
+Providing realistic generalizations at this stage can help temper disagreement or disappointment when it comes to the pricing strategy.
+If the market is rocky, you can demonstrate confidence in expertly navigating the current turbulence.

-Your market overview should include data on local inventory, listing and selling prices for relevant comps, average days on market, and typical home improvements.
-Remember that while you see these numbers daily, home sellers don’t—everything you share with them should be clear and relevant to their situation.
+Remember that while you see these numbers daily, home sellers don’t.
+Everything you share with them should be clear, relevant to their situation, and free of industry jargon.

-3. An explanation of the home selling process
+3. An explanation of the homeselling process

-Explain these process stages:
+Explain these stages:

 - Marketing: During this stage, you’ll create the listing and add all the details, prepare digital marketing content, stage the home, and get everything lined up for the day it goes on the market.